Set up the terms for catering services: Catering Contract

 -

-- Both parties understand the scope of their responsibilities
+- Both parties understand the scope of their responsibilities.

-- Both parties know when billing will happen
+- Both parties know when billing will happen.

-- Neither party is surprised by how much time is required
+- Neither party is surprised by how much time is required.

-Any caterer choosing not to use a Catering Agreement ought to anticipate some issues, including ambiguity about fees and the miscommunication of requirements.
+Any caterer choosing not to use a Catering Contract ought to anticipate some issues, including ambiguity about fees and the miscommunication of requirements.
 This document can be used by anyone who owns a catering business or restaurant or by event planners who are hiring a catering service.

 -

-What information should a Catering Agreement cover?
+What information should a Catering Contract cover?

-- Your client's full name and address
+- Your client's full name and address.

-- What fees will be charged and when
+- What fees will be charged and when.

-- Whether the event will last for a predetermined period of time and how many people will attend
+- Whether the event will last for a predetermined period of time and how many people will attend.

 -